Play is the work of the child.

 These rainbow noodles were a happy accident last week, and after a lot of interest on Instagram, I ended up making a quick tutorial for our dyeing process:

-If you try any of these tactile sensory activities, I would love to hear how your family enjoys the experience!
+If you try any of these rainbow tactile play activities, I would love to hear how your family enjoys the experience!

 Did you find this post helpful?
 Be sure to save it!